ipfs/ipfs-blog/src/_blog/2023-09-amino-refactoring.md

 ---
-title: Amino (the Public IPFS DHT) is getting a facelift and a lightning fast Reprovide strategy
+title: The Public IPFS DHT is getting a facelift, name, & big improvements
 description: 'The ProbeLab team is working on a major refactoring of the Public IPFS DHT (henceforth called Amino) and a new feature which will accellerate the provide operation by several orders of magnitude.
 Read through to find out the details and how to get involved.'
 author: ProbeLab
 date: 2023-09-22